dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Email #1
 Hello,

 Everyone has horror stories about a database being broken with a bad query.
-A single mistake disrupt the functionality of your database and systems for months.
+A single mistake disrupts the functionality of your database and systems for maybe months.

 Dolt solves this problem.

-Contact us to learn more about how Dolt replication can safeguard your data.
+Contact us to learn more about how Dolt replication can safeguard your database.

 #siganture